jonschlinkert/collapse-object/README.md

 # collapse-object [![NPM version](https://badge.fury.io/js/collapse-object.svg)](http://badge.fury.io/js/collapse-object)

 > Collapse an object into a string using the syntax from expand-object.
+This syntax is pretty handy for setting command line arguments, for expanding/collapsing test fixtures, etc.

 ## Install